dhanushvarikuti/Info/README.md

 # Info
-This Repo Tells about the git
+This Repo Tells about the git files.